shocking-development/shocking-development.github.io/index.md

 Admins of the application can view the cars from the database.
 ![](doc/listCars.png)

+# USER REVIEW
+Here are some community feedback Shocking Emissions has received.
+* PERSON A
+  "The site is aesthetically pleasing and well organized.
+Using the functions was intuitive as well.
+The graphs were also easy to interpret."
 ## DEVELOPER'S GUIDE
 ***
 To download the source code please head over to the repository [page](https://github.com/shocking-development/shockingdevelopment) and download the master branch.